JinwooMcLee/ds-for-self-taught/intro.md

 # Data Science for The (Brave and) Self-Taught

 Data Science is such a wide area that it's hard for beginners to figure out where to start.
 As a self-taught data scientist, I also did struggle the same.
+I hope this book can help you not struggle as much as I did.

 **What you can get after reading this book are**
 * What to learn step-by-step to become a data scientist or analyst